 Photographs by Paul Vreeland at Brackley Beach Gallery

-Fifteen photographic portraits will be featured in an exhibition at the Brackley Beach Gallery to October 20.
+Fifteen photographic portraits will be featured in an exhibition opening at the Brackley Beach Gallery, October 14 from 4 to 7 pm.

 Entitled One Common Purpose, the images are of people united in a vision of community-building.
 The portraits are accompanied by statements by the subjects who represent a diversity of faiths and backgrounds regarding their involvement in activities to build communities.